The type of grind you put on your coffee beans makes a difference. Here's how to pair the type of grind with the right coffee-making method.

-To get started with your home grinder, purchase a small amount of beans, ground for your machine, to use at home as a reference point.
-If you don’t have a sample, test by grinding a very small amount of beans (one tablespoon is plenty), then put them in the palm of your hand.
-Squeeze into a fist, and when you release your hand you’ll want to see different results depending on your brewing method:
+You'll want a course grind for a French press and a medium grind for an automatic coffee maker.
+But what does that actually mean?
+Here's a test you can perform at home.
+Grind a very small amount of beans (one tablespoon is plenty), then put them in the palm of your hand.
+Squeeze into a fist, and when you release your hand you'll want to see different results depending on your brewing method.
+So...

-- French Press (coarse grind): the grounds should not stick together.
+- French Press (coarse grind): the squeezed grounds should not stick together.

 - Automatic Flat Bottom (medium grind): some of the grounds should stick together, but most should fall away.